 Summer marks the start of adventure, and in an effort to spark exploration right here in our own backyard, we’ve asked Tea families across the US to show us around their cities and share some of the incredible places that make them special.

 From iconic buildings and historical attractions to frequently favored spots, follow along for the inside scoop on their hometown highlights.

 Our first stop?
 Small-town Southern Utah.
 We join Makelle Ahlin and her band of “Lost Boys” (husband Jared, and three sons, Cooper, Boone and Grizz) as they guide us through striking, sleepy scenery and point out hidden gems along the way.

-To help everyone at Tea “go there,” we make a yearly contribution to each employee for international travel and exploration.
+To help everyone at Tea “go there”, we make a yearly contribution to each employee for international travel and exploration.
 Upon their return, our Tea travelers write a blog post to share their adventures with all of us (and the world)!
-Diana, Tea’s Director of Production & Sourcing, extended her work travel to become a personal vacation in Peru.
-Here she shares stories of a trip that will forever live in their hearts.
+Jason, Tea’s Reporting and Back Office Manager, had his travel itinerary set on Mexico City and has since returned to tell us all about his cultural experience.

 The Southwest is alive with the vibrant folk art motifs that are so characteristic of indigenous artwork found all over Mexico.
 Developed by the native Otomi people in the small, plateau town of Tenango, are some of the most fantastic embroidered textiles we’ve ever set eyes on.
 Drawing inspiration from bold colors, animals, and floral prints, the time-honored tradition of Otomi embroidery is hinted at in a handful of our summer styles.

 Long-time Tea friend and Foreign Correspondent, Sumiya Khan, recently returned from Malaysia with her two children where they spent a week exploring and visiting with dear friends.
 Having lost her husband to cancer just over a year ago, she shares her eat, pray, love journey as a newly single parent.